raviolliii/GitNotified/README.md

 1. Download project
 2. Open your Terminal App and navigate to `GitNotified` directory
 3. Run `bash install_gn.sh`
-    a.
-Enter your github username when prompted
+   1. Enter your github username when prompted
-    b.
-You may need to give permission depending on your terminal settings
+   2. You may need to give permission depending on your terminal settings
 4. You're good to go

 ## Uninstall / Other Notes